outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 Capabilities
 """"""""""""

-Accessing ressources is not based on permissions but instead on capabilities.
+Accessing resources is not based on permissions but instead on capabilities.
-All ressources accesses a task would do in embedded system are accesses to specific ressources (devices, system functions, etc.).
-All these ressources can be considered as objects, to which access from tasks (subjects) is controlled by the target object specific key the subject must possess.
-This is the initial definition of the Bell-Lapadula RBAC model.
+All resources a task accesses in embedded system would be a short list of objects.
+These objects are devices, system functions, interrupts, shared memories, another task.

+All these resources can be considered as objects to which access control is associated to a key. for example, acessing a crypto device would require a *crypto-device-key*, while acessing an interrupt line would require the corresponding *interrupt-line-key*.

+As a consequence, all resources require a specific key possession from the requester.
+This is the initial principle of the Bell-Lapadula RBAC model.

-In Sentry, an *easy to inderstand* capabitility based model is implemented that behave in such a way.
+In Sentry, an *easy to understand* capabitility based model is implemented that behave in such a way.
+All resources (devices, shared memory, interrupts, dma streams) are associated to a key denoted capability, that is required to access the resource.

 Here is the global Sentry capability model:

 .. image:: ../_static/figures/capabilities.png